udayakiran/udayakiran.github.io/_posts/2015-11-2-ruby-beyond-rails.md

 ---
 layout: post
-title: "Ruby - Ruby without rails.
-Libraries and frameworks"
+title: "Ruby - Ruby Beyond Rails - Libraries and Frameworks"
 description: "An overview of some of the libraries and frameworks of ruby besides rails."
 tags: [programming, ruby]
 image: